PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day4.md

 sort: 9
 ---

-## Taxonomy of AI (2) & Risk and benefits of AI
+## Taxonomy of AI (2)

-In today's independent study material, you will learn to define the domains, and subdomains presented in the Taxonomy of AI.
-In addition, we will teach you how to connect these domains and subdomains to your chosen AI topic from the movie Minority Report.
-Furthermore, by the end of the day, you will be familiar with some of the risks and benefits associated with implementing AI technology in society.
+In today's independent study material, will look at the different predictive modelling approaches, where we will focus on the concept of 'learning'.

 ## Learning objectives

-1. Define the domains, and subdomains presented in the Taxonomy of AI
+1. Define the terms 'Symbolic AI', 'Machine learning', 'Connectionist AI', 'Inference', and 'Expert system'
-2. Connect AI topics from the movie Minority Report to relevant domains, and subdomains presented in the Taxonomy of AI
+4. Explain the difference between 'supervised' and 'unsupervised' machine learning
-3. Identify, and explain the risks and benefits of AI by providing a real-life implementations of corresponding technologies.
+5. Provide at least one advantage, and one disadvantage of applying a rule-based systems/Symbolic AI, and deep learning/Connectionist AI predictive modeling approach

 ## Questions or issues?